WalletConnect/walletconnect-docs/docs/protocol/intro.md

 }
 ```

-Since DApp-Wallet(DW) protocol messages are tunneled through Relay servers/bridges, this means Relay messages wraps DW messages before being tunneled over a relay bridge to the other party.
+Since DApp-Wallet(DW) protocol messages are tunneled through Relay servers, this means Relay messages wraps DW messages before being tunneled over a relay server to the other party.
 Using the examples above, a complete message sent from one party to the other - Wallet to DApp - in this example, will look like:

 ```json
 { // --- WakuSubscriptionRequest